Notice of Privacy Practices

 - To obtain payment: We may use/disclose your PHI in order to bill and collect payment for your services.
 For example, we may release portions of your PHI to Medicaid, a private insurance plan, or a state office to get paid for services that we delivered to you.

 - For service operations: We may use/disclose your PHI in the course of operating our facility.
 For example, we may use your PHI in evaluating the quality of services provided, or disclose your PHI to our accountant or attorney for audit purposes.
 Since we are an integrated system, we may disclose your PHI to designated staff in our central office for similar administrative and operational purposes.
 Release of your PHI to the county, state, and/or the Medicaid agency might also be necessary to determine your eligibility for publicly funded services.

 - Uses and Disclosures Requiring Authorization: For uses and disclosures beyond treatment, payment and operations purposes we are required to have your written authorization, unless the use or disclosure falls within one of the exceptions described below.
+Most uses and disclosures of psychotherapy notes, uses and disclosures of protected health information for marketing purposes and disclosures that constitute a sale of protected health information require authorization.
+Other uses and disclosures not described in this notice will be made only with authorization from you.
 Should an authorization be required, you or your authorized representative will be asked to sign the facility's standard authorization form.
 Once signed, authorizations can be revoked in writing at any time to stop future uses/disclosures, except to the extent that we have already undertaken an action in reliance upon your authorization.